waggle-sensor/summer2021/Macintyre/dailyblog.md

 * I went to Morton Arb to put new SD cards and batteries into devices, and also to install 3 new devices

 ### Thursday, July 15
+* I finished a new design for the node cover art by adding the small bridges
+* I tested a cut of the sage logo which worked well and would be easily repeatable
+* I met with Raj and then talked with him, Florent, and Yongho about moving the rest of the nodes from Surya to Argonne
+* I met with my student connect group

 ### Friday, July 16
+* I continued to work on the Inkscape files for the designs
+* I met with the Sage Edu group about possible projects that we could do using the Jetson Nano in the future

+## Week 8
+### Monday, July 19

+### Tuesday, July 20

+### Wednesday, July 21

+### Thursday, July 22

+### Friday, July 23